sghall/react-vertex/README.md

 [![bundlephobia](https://badgen.net/bundlephobia/minzip/@react-vertex/math-hooks)](https://bundlephobia.com/result?p=@react-vertex/math-hooks)
 [![npm version](https://img.shields.io/npm/v/@react-vertex/math-hooks.svg)](https://www.npmjs.com/package/@react-vertex/math-hooks)

 React hooks for working with vectors and matrices in React Vertex.
+Almost all of this is gl-matrix so this adds very little to your bundle.
+The core also relies on gl-matrix.

 ```npm install @react-vertex/math-hooks```